 After the war comes the run that made him: a small country, a lot of building work, an engineer-contractor with a reputation for finishing fast and under budget.

 The Turin Exhibition Halls - Salone B opened in 1948, Salone C added in the early 1950s - are warehouses, technically.
 Except that Salone B has a corrugated concrete roof 96 metres long and 75 metres wide, with an average shell thickness under eight centimetres, that he put up in seven months.
 He used something called ferro-cemento: thin shells of mortar reinforced with multiple layers of fine steel mesh, finer than rebar, that distribute the reinforcement instead of concentrating it.
 The corrugated waves of the roof are precast slabs four centimetres thick, each 4.4 metres long; the troughs and crests are filled with cast-in-place concrete to make integral ribs.
-From below, the room is a forest of ribs.
-Walk inside and the scale shifts and you understand the trick.
+From below, the room reads as a forest of ribs.
+The scale shift between exterior and interior is the trick.

 Then the cluster of Roman Olympic buildings, 1957 to 1960.
 The Palazzetto dello Sport was built first, with the architect Annibale Vitellozzi, for basketball; inaugurated 1 October 1957.
 The larger Palazzo dello Sport on the EUR axis, with Marcello Piacentini, was the indoor cycling venue.
-The Stadio Flaminio (designed with his son Antonio Nervi) holds 30,000 people; the cantilever over the south stand reuses the trick from Florence - but bigger, calmer, more sure.
+The Stadio Flaminio (designed with his son Antonio Nervi) holds 30,000 people; the cantilever over the south stand reuses the Florence move at larger scale.
 The Corso Francia viaduct cuts across the Olympic axis.

 Of the Roman cluster, the Palazzetto is the masterpiece.
-Stand on the floor, look up.
-You see a dome of diamonds.
+The dome reads as a field of diamonds from below.
 The diamonds are not all the same - they get smaller toward the centre and larger toward the rim, because the lines they trace are the principal compression trajectories of a thin shell, and those lines fan out from the apex toward the supports.
 Nervi did the math, picked nineteen mould shapes that would let him cast all 1,620 pieces, had them cast on the floor of the construction site, and lifted them into place.
 The mortar that joins them is the structural integrator.
 It took forty days.

 In 1958, the same year, UNESCO Headquarters opened in Paris - designed with Marcel Breuer and Bernard Zehrfuss.
 The famous Y-plan secretariat.
-Walk inside the General Conference building and look up at the underside of the floor slabs: the rib pattern follows the principal stress trajectories of the floor.
+In the General Conference building, the underside of the floor slabs shows a rib pattern that follows the principal stress trajectories of the floor.
 It is the same idea as the Palazzetto, applied to a horizontal slab instead of a curved shell.
 The slab knows where the load is.
-The pattern shows you.
-Nervi let it show you.
+The pattern shows it.
+Nervi let the pattern speak.

 Two years later, the Pirelli Tower in Milan (1958–60), with Gio Ponti as architect and Arturo Danusso as senior structural engineer.
 127 metres tall - Italy's tallest building from 1958 to 1995 - and a hexagonal plan with a tapered concrete core that lets the façade run free of structure.
 Most photographs show the Pirelli from the front.
-Walk around the base and you see what Nervi did: the building rises off pointed concrete supports as if it were balanced on its toes.
+From the base, the building rises off pointed concrete supports - the structural logic is at ground level, not in the elevation.

 Then the Paul VI Audience Hall in the Vatican, inaugurated 30 June 1971.
-The ribs fan out from the rear wall like a hand opening, and the room itself feels like the gesture of an arm.
+The ribs fan out from the rear wall like a hand opening, and the room is shaped to that geometry.
 The Pope sits at the focal point.
 6,300 seats face him.
 The acoustics work.
 The structure is the room.
 The Romans now call it the Aula Nervi.
 So does everyone else.

 Beyond Italy, his work is on five continents.
 The George Washington Bridge Bus Station in New York (1963), with its butterfly-roofed concrete shells over the bus platforms.
 The Tour de la Bourse in Montreal (1964), then the tallest building in Canada.
 Australia Square Tower in Sydney (1967), the round one, on a cylindrical core.
 The Italian Embassy in Brasília.
 The Norfolk Scope Arena in Virginia (1971), a low-slung concrete dome over a multi-purpose arena.
 Roof spans nobody talks about because they are inside ordinary commercial buildings.
 He kept building until he died in 1979, at the age of eighty-seven.